- How to Visit Gotokuji – the Waving Cat Temple - 13 August 2026

 What Attractions Are Included in the Osaka Amazing Pass?

-The attractions are the thing that really save you money with the Osaka Amazing Pass.
+The attractions are the things that really save you money with the Osaka Amazing Pass.
 If you’ve already planned to do quite a few of these in your trip, you could save thousands of yen – and, you might also find a few extra cool things to do by checking out the list of free attractions.

 There are over 50 included attractions, so I’m not going to list every single one of them here – but, I will pinpoint some of the ones the average tourist on their first trip to Osaka is likely to want to add to their trip.